sakav1111/sakav1111.github.io/_posts/2019-11-28-Java Interview Questions-2.md

 ##   What is race condition in Java?
 Given one example?  (answer)

-“Race condition occurs when two or more threads try to read & write a shared variable at the same time”
+“Race condition occurs when two or more threads try to read & write a shared variable at the same time"

 Because the thread scheduling algorithm can swap between threads at any time, **you don't know the order in which the threads will attempt to access the